 Veterinary Medicine in Bulgaria - what are the tuition fees and living expenses?

 If you wish to study Veterinary Medicine in Bulgaria, you must pay relatively low tuition fees.
 If you study Veterinary Medicine at Trakia University, the tuition fees are 4000 Euro per academic year.
 If you study Veterinary Medicine at the University of Forestry, the tuition fees are 4500 Euro per academic year.
 This accounts for both universities - Trakia University and the University of Forestry in Sofia.
 The tuition fees are to be paid in two installments.
-This means you have to pay 3500 Euro before the start of the winter semester as well as before the start of the summer semester.
+This means you have to pay half of them before the start of the winter semester and the other half - before the start of the summer semester.
 The tuition fees do not include accommodation costs as well as the fee for the admission test.